 13. Bun Mam - Fermented Fish and Seafood Noodle Soup

 Bun Mam is another specialty in Vietnamese cuisine.
-It originated from Cambodia and it is very popular in the southwest region in Vietnam.
-In fact, the food from the southwest region of Vietnam is quite similar to Cambodia cuisine because the region is next to the border with the neighbor country.
+It originated from Cambodia and it is very popular in the southwest region of Vietnam.
+In fact, the food from the southwest region of Vietnam is quite similar to Cambodian cuisine because the region is next to the border with the neighboring country.
 The locals ate it at breakfast in the past, but now people eat it as main meals (lunch and dinner) as well.

 This dish is spicier than other types of noodles.
-It is made with rice vermicelli noodles, eggplant, limes, fresh chilies, shrimp, squid, pork belly and flaky white fish.
+It is made with rice vermicelli noodles, eggplant, limes, fresh chilies, shrimp, squid, pork belly, and flaky white fish.
 It is often served with vegetables and herbs.
 The dish is more popular in Saigon and the southern region.
-However, it has the pungent smell that not all tourists can bear.
-If you want to try a new dish with delicious flavour, it's worth trying Bun Mam.
+However, it has a pungent smell that not all tourists can bear.
+If you want to try a new dish with a delicious flavor, it's worth trying Bun Mam.